coder/coder/docs/ides/web-ides.md

 - Web terminal
 - SSH (plus any [SSH-compatible IDE](../ides.md))

-It's common to also let developers to connect via web IDEs.
+It's common to also let developers to connect via web IDEs for uses cases like zero trust networks, data science, contractors, and infrequent code contributors.

 ![Row of IDEs](../images/ide-row.png)